Frequently Asked Questions

 Are the tutors qualified teachers?

-The teachers are not qualified but are experts in the fields that they teach.
+The tutors are experts in the fields that they teach.

 When are the sessions?